SCassady/frontend-nanodegree-mobile-portfolio/README.md

 ## Viewing/Installation :

-To view the web application, do one of the following:
+To view the portfolio, do one of the following:
-- To install and view the app locally, clone or download this repository and open index.html in the /dist directory.
-An internet connection is required for viewing as the application sends several API requests.
+- To install and view the portfolio locally, clone or download this repository and open index.html in the /dist directory.
 - To simply view the project, you can see it hosted on Github Pages [here](https://scassady.github.io/frontend-nanodegree-mobile-portfolio/).

 ## Optimizations